Skip to content

 The prophesied antichrist -- both a person and a spirit -- is best understood in light of Christ’s decisive victory over the demons, principalities, and powers (the fallen angels).
+The term "antichrist" derives from the Greek "anti," which can mean "instead of" or "in front of / before," rather than merely "opposite."
+Thus, the antichrist represents a substitute or counterfeit Christ, one who positions himself in place of or before the true Messiah.
 Through His life, death, and resurrection, Christ bound the "strong man" (Satan), stripping him of his authority and establishing the Kingdom of God on earth.
 Yet, in the midst of Christ’s reign, the devil, though defeated, persists as a foil to the divine order, sowing the spirit of antichrist as his desperate countermove.

 Mark 3:27